Homo heidelbergensis: Raciology

 The Skhul and Qafzeh hominins (Qafzeh 9 pictured) were thought to directly descend from Mauer 1.

 In 1909, Croatian archaeologist Dragutin Gorjanović-Kramberger recommended renaming Mauer 1 "H. amentalis" ("chinless") as, at that time, every other jaw classified in the genus Homo had at least a weak chin.
 In 1909, Italian palaeontologist Guido Bonarelli proposed erecting a new genus as "Palaeanthropus heidelbergensis" to recognise its age and primitiveness.
 German anthropologist Hans Weinert suggested "Europanthropus heidelbergensis", and German anthropologist Ludwig Wilser "Rhenanthropus heidelbergensis" for a similar reason.
 In 1927, Czech-American anthropologist Aleš Hrdlička considered it a European variant of the Java Man "Pithecanthropus erectus" (now Homo erectus erectus).
-In 1928, Jewish-German anatomist Franz Weidenreich made a similar opinion.
+In 1928, German anatomist Franz Weidenreich made a similar opinion.
 In 1937, American archaeologist Theodore D. McCown and British anatomist Sir Arthur Keith suggested extending "Palaeoanthropus" to any other fossil with many Neanderthal features, with "P. heidelbergensis" as the oldest member.
 They also included "P. neanderthalensis" (specifically La Chappelle-aux-Saints 1 and Neanderthal 1), "P. ehringsdorfiensis", "P. krapinensis", and "P. palestinensis".